usdot-jpo-ode/wzdx/create-feed/README.md

 ![Posting An Issue](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/images/issues.png)

 ### Data File Types
-The WZDx-v1 data feed will be specified as an XML file or a JSON file.
-Both JSON and XML have been choosen as the file types of choice because:
+The WZDx v1.1 data feed will be specified as an XML file or a JSON file.
+Both JSON and XML have been choosen as the file types of choice because they:
-- Of their lighweight data exchange format.
+- Are a lighweight data exchange format.
 - Are easy for humans to read and write.
 - Are easy for machines to parse and generate.